-All too often, candidates never hear back from companies when unsuccessful at their job application.
+All too often, candidates never hear back from companies when unsuccessful at their job applications.
 Much less is needed to be said for receiving constructive feedback.
 Even if companies do get in touch with the unsuccessful candidates, rejection letters are often impersonal and non-specific.
-This might be due to the lack of time or for the fear of causing offence.
+This might be due to the lack of time or for the fear of causing offense.

 According to the 2016 North America Candidate Experience Awards research report, almost half of job seekers surveyed waited to hear back from employers more than two months after initially applying for a position.
 Only 20% of all candidates received an email from an actual person, while only 8% received a phone call.
 Alarmingly, only 51% of recruiters are required to communicate with every applicant at the time of disposition or when the position is filled or closed.

 This might not seem like a big issue, but in the long run, it might cause a great negative impact on your company.
 Why should you give feedback to your candidates, you might wonder?
 It is simply to build good relationships with the candidates and help to promote your employer brand.
 Make the rejected candidates advocates for your company.
 Keep in contact with them as they are still potential employees for future job vacancies.
 Finally, candidates have spent time and effort through the recruitment process; it is only polite to keep them updated.

 Even though you might be afraid to give feedback to rejected candidates, don’t be.
 Here are some tips for giving feedback to candidates that you can follow.

 1) Be specific

 Since you are providing personal feedback to candidates anyway, try to be as specific as possible.
 If you are going to say general comments such as “You have some great skills that we really like”, then the feedback letter might as well be automated.
 Try to include the good points that you liked about the candidate and some points to improve that would have increased the chance of hiring the candidate.